-We lease our headquarters and sales offices in San Jose, California under a non-cancelable operating lease which expires in October 2016.
+We lease our headquarters and sales offices in San Jose, California.
+The building that we are leasing was sold and the new landlord has exercised the right to terminate the lease, effective April 18, 2012.
 Certain of our facility leases provide for periodic rent increases.
 In September 2004, we signed an agreement with the Chinese local authority to construct a facility in Chengdu, China.
-We have the option to acquire this facility in Chengdu after a five-year lease term, which option becomes available to us in March 2011.
-At that time, we will likely enter into a purchase agreement for this facility.
-We are currently in the process of constructing a 140,000 square foot research and development facility in Chengdu, China which is expected to be completed in the second half of 2010.
+We have the option to acquire this facility in Chengdu after a five-year lease term, which option became exercisable in March 2011.
+We will likely enter into a purchase agreement for this facility at a date to be determined and as the opportunity necessitates.
+We constructed a 150,000 square foot research and development facility in Chengdu, China which was put into operation in October 2010, and for which we are in the process of negotiating the final payment to the building contractor for changes made during the construction.
+We have accrued \$2.5 million, which is our best estimate at this time.

 We also lease our sales offices in Japan, China, Taiwan and Korea.

-As of June 30, 2010, our total outstanding purchase commitments with vendors were \$41.2 million, which includes wafer purchases from our two foundries and the purchase of assembly services primarily from multiple contractors in Asia.
-This compares to purchase commitments of \$13.2 million as of December 31, 2009.
+As of March 31, 2011, our total outstanding purchase commitments with vendors were \$17.5 million, which includes wafer purchases from our two foundries and the purchase of assembly services primarily from multiple contractors in Asia.
+This compares to purchase commitments of \$14.4 million as of December 31, 2010.

-Our contractual obligations have not changed significantly from that disclosed in our annual report on Form 10-K filed with the SEC on February 12, 2010.
+Our other contractual obligations have not changed significantly from that disclosed in our annual report on Form 10-K filed with the SEC on March 4, 2011.

-As of June 30, 2010, we had no off-balance sheet arrangements as defined in Item 303(a)(4) of the Securities and Exchange Commission's Regulation S-K.
+As of March 31, 2011, we had no off-balance sheet arrangements as defined in Item 303(a)(4) of the Securities and Exchange Commission's Regulation S-K.